argmin-rs/argmin/media/book/src/using_argmin.md

 `Vec`s on the other hand do not have very efficient implementations for the different mathematical operations and therefore are not well suited for solvers which heavily rely on matrix operations.
 However, `Vec`s are suitable for solvers such as Simulated Annealing and Particle Swarm Optimization, which mainly operate on the parameter vectors themselves.

+## Examples

+Every solver and most features of argmin are showcased in the [examples directory](https://github.com/argmin-rs/argmin/tree/main/examples).
+Each example is a dedicated Rust crate with a corresponding `Cargo.toml`, which includes all relevant dependencies to run it.
+Make sure that the examples you are looking at match the argmin version you are using be choosing the appropriate Git version tag on Github.